MVB (Hons) (NFQ Level 8)

 Why is this course for me?

-This programme will educate you to the best international standards in veterinary medicine.
-To work as a vet in the Republic of Ireland, you must have a degree in Veterinary Medicine, which is registered by the Veterinary Council of Ireland.
-UCD’s Bachelor of Veterinary Medicine (MVB) is Ireland’s only such degree.
+This programme will educate you to the best international standards in veterinary medicine and is accredited nationally by the Veterinary Council of Ireland (VCI), by the European Association of Establishments for Veterinary Education (EAEVE) and is one of only 6 veterinary schools in Europe currently accredited by the American Veterinary Medical Association (AVMA).
 The veterinary profession is concerned with the promotion of the health and welfare of animals of special importance to society.
 This involves the care of healthy and sick animals, the prevention, recognition, control and treatment of their diseases and of diseases transmitted from animals to man, and the welfare and productivity of livestock.

 The study of Veterinary Medicine necessitates using animal-derived material in some classes.
 Any animal tissue used in classes is ethically sourced in full compliance with the university’s ethical review body.
 Individuals who object unreservedly to the use of animal material in teaching should not enter the veterinary medicine programme.